Long Now Lab #3: Art and Activism

 Ernst van Deursen

-This September, Veem House relaunches the Long Now Lab: a long term focus group growing over five sessions named Art and Activism: Movement from the micro to the macro.
+Last September, Veem House relaunched the Long Now Lab: a long term focus group growing over five sessions named Art and Activism: Movement from the micro to the macro.
 Guided by artist and activist Paula Chaves, with a different guest joining Paula each session.

 In the Long Now Lab a small group of people gather regularly for performances and work-and-think sessions at Veem House for Performance.
 We invite participants to go deeper: through conversation, imagination and workshops, with the aim of collectively creating ideas and proposals.
 Long Now refers to long-term thinking and the awareness that the present is part of the future.
 We create a laboratory where we can work and experiment together, where we can put ideas and proposals into practice.